anthonyrisinger/riprompt/README.md

    Quietly synthesize meaning from the structure until saturation.
    Quietly deconstruct the prompt until no distinctions remain.
    Quietly honor the guidance and approach harmonic ring down.
+   Mention highlights throughout then detail its deepest insight!
    ```

 3. (optional) Perform all steps in the first message (two messages is better for Claude!)